pomerium/pomerium/docs/docs/config-reference.md

 - Type: `bool`
 - Default: `false`

 By default, JSON encoded logs are produced.
-Debug enables colored, human-readable, and more verbose logs to be streamed to [standard out](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)).
+Debug enables colored, human-readable logs to be streamed to [standard out](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)).
 In production, it's recommended to be set to `false`.

 For example, if `true`